-Shockirus is not a monster who’ll do much damage to other kaiju’s, but it does do a fair amount of damage to humans.
+Shockirus is not a monster who’ll do much damage to other kaiju, but it does do a fair amount of damage to humans.

 Akin to a kaiju pest, Shockirus is a giant crap or louse-like creature that jumps off Godzilla and onto a boat.
-It kills several humans on the boat before being killed itself.
+It kills several humans on the boat before being killed.

 Shockirus makes its only appearance in The Return of Godzilla (1984).

 Biollante is the result of another Toho fan contest, albeit a much more terrifying one.
-It is an engineered clone of Godzilla with the genes of a rose and a human thrown in and was meant as a symbol of the controversy of genetic engineering that characterized that period.
+It is an engineered clone of Godzilla with the genes of a rose and a human thrown in and was meant to symbolize the controversy of genetic engineering that characterized that period.

 Biollante first appeared in Godzilla vs. Biollante (1989) and made a cameo appearance in Godzilla vs. SpaceGodzilla (1994).